sfradkin/Snap--Build-Your-Own-Blocks/README.md

 The user is able to create multiple synth blocks with notes and trigger the blocks by a Green Flag block and they will all play at the same time.

+Working towards being able to redefine blocks in a basic sequence and then re-evaluate the blocks.
+This will allow for live coding to occur.

 Things up next to implement:
+- Fix issues with timing
+- Fix issues with re-eval of blocks so that this works as a live coding environment
 - Clicking on a block that starts with a green flag block doesn't work
 - Add new C-block that implements a Tone reverb effect that can be applied around a synth block